piqnt/planck.js/docs/api/interfaces/prismaticjointopt.md

 The joint translation is zero when the local anchor points coincide in world space.
 Using local anchors and a local axis helps when saving and loading a game.
-Prismatic joint definition.
-This requires defining a line of motion using an axis and an anchor point.
-The definition uses local anchor points and a local axis so that the initial configuration can violate the constraint slightly.
-The joint translation is zero when the local anchor points coincide in world space.
-Using local anchors and a local axis helps when saving and loading a game.

 ## Hierarchy

 * [JointOpt](jointopt.md)

-* JointOpt

   ↳ **PrismaticJointOpt**